 Addiction treatment should be available to anyone who needs it.
 At our treatment center, we commit to helping anyone struggling with substance use disorder (SUD).
 We understand that financial stress can exacerbate the existing stress associated with addiction.
 We have outlined some methods of paying for detox that can make it easier to access the treatment you need.

 The cost of medically supervised drug and alcohol detoxification varies between centers, amenities, locations, and treatment requirements.
-They usually last for two weeks, but the length of a given program depends on the client’s specific treatment needs.
+For example, having Cigna insurance can significantly reduce costs.
+The length of a given program depends on the client’s specific treatment needs.
 Please call our admissions line at 901-676-6626 for current pricing.

 Can I Pay for Detox With Insurance?